Mechanical Calculator - Animated

 2. Input Display

 As the levers are driven, they interact with the teeth of input display gears, changing the displayed digits

 The driven out teeth of the input discs interact with those of the accumulator, changing the display of the accumulator.

 4a.
 Addition Operation with Carry

 The tooth on the accumulator gear bumps a component near the input discs up.
 This component drives the carry pin of the disc over one digit, thus pushing the next accumulator disc forward one digit.

 There is a single tooth (sort of) fixed to the rotary input which drives the counter gears forward once every turn.

-Putting it all together was a lot of work, but I'm proud of the final video, below:
+Putting it all together was a lot of work, but here is a final video that I'm proud of.